Beacon Voyages for Service

 - Program Assistant - students who have previously been Trip Leaders on a BVS trip; these positions are paid

 - Must be enrolled as a degree-seeking full time student

 - Must be in good judicial, financial, and academic standing with the university

 - Complete application along with short answer questions

 - All applicants must participate in a group interview

-- All participants, trip leaders and coordinators are responsible for the cost of his or her trip.
+- All participants are responsible for the cost of their trip.
 To confirm your spot on any trip you must pay a deposit.
 All deposits are non-refundable.

 Campus Center, 2nd Floor, Suite 2300